 Your sweet son or daughter can ace college admission tests by doing the best they can, according to their ability.
 Your child’s score simply needs to be better than most applicants at the college where they apply.
 Some colleges directly link scholarship awards to a student's SAT® or ACT® score.
 You may even see the minimum SAT® or ACT® score the student needs to receive automatic academic scholarships included on college websites.
 This financial reward can be worth thousands of dollars per year, which could mean tens of thousands of dollars over the four years of college.

-On the other hand, studying for college admission tests is a total drag!
+On the other hand, college admission test practice is a total drag!
 So, let me explain how to get the best possible score on the SAT® or ACT® without working too hard, studying too much, or becoming too stressed.

 I suggest that parents have their